Wild West Coast weather: Woman's body found, aerial photos reveal torrent damage

 Meanwhile aerial photos taken for the Department of Conservation reveal the staggering impact of the flood waters - washing away a bridge and gouging giant chunks out of roads.

-A state of emergency is also in place in Westland and is expected to be lifted "today or tomorrow".
+A state of emergency remains in place in Westland and is expected to be lifted "today or tomorrow".

 Most weather stations along the coast had recorded just under 200mm since the rain event started on late Sunday/Monday, with stations inland getting well above 200mm, and one station even recording around 1000mm, MetService said.